pythonlearner1025/Calculus/README.md

 ## Petabyte Scale Slices of the Cell

 The scale of available single-cell data is staggering.
 The Sequence Read Archive (SRA) holds over 47 petabytes of raw sequencing data, and its single-cell RNA-seq (scRNA-seq) component is growing exponentially.
-A key resource is **scBaseCount**, a dataset from the Arc Institute containing nearly 300 million transcriptomes curated from the SRA.
+A key resource is [scBaseCount](https://github.com/ArcInstitute/arc-virtual-cell-atlas/tree/main/scBaseCount), a dataset from the Arc Institute containing nearly 300 million transcriptomes curated from the SRA.

 This dataset primarily covers experiments using 10x Genomics technology, which are highly valuable for transcriptomics.
 Based on a starting point of 330 million 10x-labeled cells in early 2025 and a conservative 20% year-on-year growth, the public archive will hit **one billion cells by mid-2031**.
 This timeline could accelerate to 2029–2030 as more data types are processed and sequencing throughput increases.